What Can You Do With an Engineering Degree? (With 17 Jobs)

 Primary duties: Engineering managers ensure engineering duties and project requirements get fulfilled.
 They oversee a team of engineers and train new engineering employees.
 This role also manages project budgets and prepares reports based on a project's progress.

 The following are jobs that are available to engineers who hold a doctorate degree:

-National average salary: $59,052 per year
+National average salary: $91,429 per year

-National average salary: $94,793 per year
+National average salary: $94,094 per year

 How do I get an engineering degree?

-After obtaining an engineering degree, you are now eligible to sit for the PE licensing exam.
-If you pass the exam, you will be a professional engineer and qualified to work as an engineer.
+Take and pass the PE licensing exam.
+After obtaining an engineering degree, you're eligible to take the PE licensing exam, but this is an optional step.
+If you pass the exam, you become a licensed engineer and qualified to work as an engineer.

 Explore more articles